-MSA-4 students and faculty organize and participate in numerous STEAM competitions.
+MSA-6 students and faculty organize and participate in numerous STEAM competitions.
 Through various activities, competition days become a targeted event to arouse student interest and celebrate their peers' success.
-MSA-4 offers a variety of after school clubs to students to stimulate interest in and extend knowledge of various subjects covered in the classroom including Computer Applications, MathCounts, Robotics, and Science Olympiad clubs.
-Additionally, we are exploring implementing programs such as Project Lead the Way to sustain our ongoing efforts to integrate STEAM instruction.
+MSA-6 offers a variety of after school clubs to students to stimulate interest in and extend knowledge of various subjects covered in the classroom including Computer Applications, MathCounts, Robotics, and Science Olympiad clubs.
 Parents are involved in co-facilitating after-school programs and activities.